blucey/picobrew-z-api/Picobrew Z API.md

 The token id used in URLs is simply the mac address of the Z without any delimiters and with all letters being lowed-cased.

+The Authentication header type of Bearer is provided by the Z. It appears the Z persists this token after registration.

+## HTTP Header Values on Request

+* Authorization: Bearer <unique>
+* Content-Type: application/json (for PUT/POST)
+* Host: www.picobrew.com
+* Cache-Control: no-cache
+* Connection: close

+No user agent or encoding headers appear to be sent.

 ## Boot Up Synchronization

 This message is sent when the Z initially boots and is used by the device to determine if there are updates which need to be downloaded or brewing sessions which need to be resumed.
 Note that if the user receives an indication that a session was in progress but chooses not to resume it, no further message is sent by the Z to the backend.